linroger/FinanceCompendium/VII. Corporate Finance/Financial Statements/Analysis/Analysis of Financial Statements.md

 - ther companies is to get an idea of the market in which the company's products are sold: What is the degree of competition?
 What are the trends?
 What is the financial condition of the company's competitors?
 Several government agencies provide information that is useful in an analysis of an industry.
-The primary governmental providers of industry data are the U.S. Bureau of the Census and the Bureau of Economic
-Analysis, an agency of the U.S. Department of Commerce.
+The primary governmental providers of industry data are the U.S. Bureau of the Census and the Bureau of Economic Analysis, an agency of the U.S. Department of Commerce.
 A recent innovation is the creation of Stat-USA, a fee-based collection of governmental data.
 Stat-USA is an electronic provider of industry and sector data that are produced by the U.S. Department of Commerce.
-The available data provided for different industries include gross domestic product, shipments of products, inventories, orders, and plant capacity utilization  21
+The available data provided for different industries include gross domestic product, shipments of products, inventories, orders, and plant capacity utilization.

-The government classification of businesses into industries is based on 22 the North American Industry Classification System (NAICS)  NAICS is a 22 the North American Industry Classification System (NAICS)  NAICS is a system of industry identification that replaced the Standard Industrial
-Classification (SIC) system in 1997, though many analysts and data providers continue to use the SIC system The NAICS is a six-digit system providers continue to use the SIC system The NAICS is a six-digit system that classifies businesses using 350 different classes.
+The government classification of businesses into industries is based on the North American Industry Classification System (NAICS).
+NAICS is a system of industry identification that replaced the Standard Industrial Classification (SIC) system in 1997, though many analysts and data providers continue to use the SIC system.
+The NAICS is a six-digit system that classifies businesses using 350 different classes.
 The broadest classification comprises the first two digits of the six-digit code and is listed in Exhibit 1.9.
 The NAICS is now the basis for the classification of industry-specific data produced by governmental agencies.
 Like the SIC system before it, the NAICS will, over time, become the basis for the classification of companies for industry-specific data used by nongovernmental information providers as well.

 |EXHIBIT 1.9 North American Industry Classification System Sector Codes|Col2|
 |---|---|